RahulAloth/ADRC/README.md

-# 🚗 ADRC — Autonomous Driving Remote Control
+# 🚗 ADRC — Autonomous Driving Remote Supervision

 ADRC stands for **Autonomous Driving Remote Control**, a system designed to remotely manage autonomous‑driving (AD) functionality using Edge AI.
 This project targets the testing and validation phase of **Level‑4 and Level‑5** autonomous vehicles, where safety, cost, and operational efficiency are critical.